felixjtm/Dungeons-of-Doom/README.md

 ##    Dungeons of Doom    ##

-You are an adventurer that has managed to get themselves drapped in a dungeon!
+You are an adventurer that has managed to get themselves trapped in a dungeon!
 Find the gold you need and escape before you are caught, and meet your doom...

 Installation instructions: